THE ANTS OF THE WORLD PROJECT

 Picture

-Zahra Saifee is an undergrad communications student at the University of Utah.
-She helps run the AOTWP website and social media.
-While the rest of the lab is figuring out ant DNA sequences and taxonomy, Zahra is figuring out the best way to tweet about it in less than 280 characters.
+Zahra Saifee was an undergrad communications student at the University of Utah.
+She helped run the AOTWP website and social media from 2021-2022.
+While the rest of the lab was figuring out ant DNA sequences and taxonomy, Zahra was figuring out the best way to tweet about it in less than 280 characters.

 Mark Draper